 I’ll digress for a moment to add two more cafe recommendations for your visit to Townsville — MJ&Co.Espresso next to the Visitor Information Centre in the short mall by the Grand Chancellor Hotel (fondly known locally as the sugar shaker — you’ll soon work out why), and Hoi Polloi Café in grungy, street art-festooned Denham Lane.
 Love a cafe with a street piano.

 Listen to a podcast of our tips for five top things to do in Townsville:

 We cruise by the Old Townsville Railway Station, which is such a magnificent building.
 While rail services have long since departed to a more modern terminus, Toby tell us this heritage building is possibly earmarked to become a cultural hub.

-A scenic tour needs great views and from town we make our way up to the peak of Castle Hill, the mount of pink granite that sits pretty much smack bang in the middle of the greater Townsville city area.
+Next, we make our way up to the peak of Castle Hill — the mount of pink granite that sits pretty much smack bang in the middle of the greater Townsville city area.
 Castle Hill is officially just a couple of metres short of being classified a mountain and while it may have missed out ever so slightly on that score, the spectacular 360 degree views are worthy of any fully-fledged peak.

-For the first time I get a sense of just how big Townsville actually is.
-The city fills what was once a flood plain between Castle Hill and Mount Stewart.
-To the north are amazing views of Maggie and the very distant Palm Islands.
+For the first time, I get a sense of just how big Townsville actually is.
+The city fills a vast plain between Castle Hill and Mount Stewart.
+To the north are amazing views of Maggie and the very distant Palm Islands group.

 Castle Hill is popular with walkers and there are plenty of great tracks to get you up to the peak and back on foot if you have the time.